Radiological Scanner

 • Interstitial brachytherapy: The radiotherapy technician places the radioactive sources in certain tissues of the patient.

 One of the problems with this type of radiotherapy is the possible unnecessary exposure of the patient and healthcare personnel to radiation from the sources.
 To avoid this inconvenience, the source must be placed in the correct position in the patient receiving radiotherapy.
-To do this, health personnel use remote control controls to prepare, transport and manipulate radioactive sources.
+To do this, healthcare personnel use remote control controls to prepare, transport and manipulate radioactive sources.

 The side effects of radiation therapy depend on various factors, such as the dose administered, the area of the body irradiated, and the individual sensitivity of the patient.

-Radioprotectants are currently being studied to protect normal cells in healthy tissues that may be affected by treatment.
+Radioprotectors are currently being studied to protect normal cells in healthy tissues that may be affected by treatment.

 It is important to talk to your doctor about possible side effects before starting treatment.